IIIF/accessibility-usability/.github/ISSUE_TEMPLATE/iiif-tool-gap---idea.md

 Mention any partial solutions that exist.

 _Example:_
-There is no easy way to crop and export IIIF regions between Exhibit.so and Scalar.
+There is no easy way to crop and export IIIF regions between the IIIF Imager Cropper and Scalar.

 ## 💡 Potential Solution or Project Idea
 Describe the idea for a tool, plugin, or prototype that could address the issue.